cvmiller/v6disc/README.md

 ## Synopsis

-A shell script to quickly & automatically discovery IPv6 hosts, with the option to ping or run nmap against discovered hosts.
+A shell script to quickly & automatically discover IPv6 hosts, with the option to ping or run nmap against discovered hosts.

 ## Motivation